 There are distinct Uber driver types and you can spot them easily.
 You’ve probably ridden with all of them, and even a mixture of a few of them.
-Considering the varying types of drivers, it’s no wonder that there are so many Uber driver jokes floating around now that the service is so ubiquitous.
-Ride share driver types range from drivers who used to be cab drivers, to guys that just want to get out of the house and make a little cash.Get out your Uber driver bingo card and get ready to spot which of these Uber driver stereotypes you’ve ridden with.
-Vote up the types of Uber or Lyft drivers you get stuck with the most!
+Considering the varying types of drivers, it’s no wonder there are so many Uber driver jokes floating around now that the service is so ubiquitous.
+Ride share driver types range from drivers who used to be cab drivers, to guys that just want to get out of the house and make a little cash.
+Others may absolutely need the extra money—and they might not be totally happy about that.

 The OversharerSome drivers can't keep their mouths shut.
 Even if you haven't shown any signs of wanting to have a conversation, they're content to yammer on about anything and everything for your entire ride.
 Don't worry about chatting back - this driver can hold a conversation with a mirror.5346Have you had a driver like this?

 The Old GuyLook, he knows he's old, but he's just doing this for the money because his sciatica keeps him up at night and he figured he might as well be making a little cash on the side.
 The old guy can either be a total grump or a sweetie pie, but unfortunately, there is no in-between.6059Have you had a driver like this?